Augustus1110/Challenge-3-Password-Generator/README.md

 This project was developed by Donahi Casas-Silva.
 It was created as part of the UC Berkeley Extension Coding Bootcamp curriculum and utilizes concepts and techniques learned during this web development training course.

-The CSS styling of the project was inspired by modern design trends and best practices.
+The HTML and CSS styling for this project was inspired was provided as part of the instructional materials for the course.

 #### Instructors/Tutors/Collaborators:

-The project was completed with the help of my UC Berkeley Extension Bootcamp course instructor, Teaching Assistants and Zoom video tutors.
-The project was also completed in collaboration with Monique Merzoug and Jacob Simmons who helped me work through the coding challenges during our study sessions.
+The project was completed with the guidance and educational advice of the UC Berkeley Extension Bootcamp course instructor, Teaching Assistants and Zoom video tutors.
+The project was also completed in collaboration with fellow Bootcamp students Monique Merzoug and Jacob Simmons who helped me work through the coding challenges during our study sessions.

 #### Web Resources: